robhrt7/backbase-widget-dependencies-proposal/README.md

 Nested dependencies adds great flexibility in terms of bundle packaging, in fact, basic bundle could store only one file, that is `bower.json` with listed widgets and other items as its content.

-**You can define eny endpoint for your dependencies - it could be published, public bower package, path to git/svn repository, path to .zip file on the web, or just local path to dependency.**
+**You can define any endpoint for your dependencies - it could be published, public bower package, path to git/svn repository, path to .zip file on the web, or just local path to dependency.**

 ### 2. Install all client-side dependencies